How to wall-mount your TV

 Turn on your TV, follow the steps in the TV's setup menu, and enjoy!

 Need help choosing a mount or cable concealment kit?
+Have questions about any of the steps involved in mounting a TV?
 Our expert Advisors know the gear inside and out.
-Call, email, or chat with us today
+Contact us today

 Free lifetime tech support is included with every Crutchfield purchase.